 No, we’re not making this up – there are really states, cities, and entire countries that will pay you to move there.
-In some cases, they are offering expatriates and digital nomads start-up grants to encourage more entrepreneurs into the area.
+In some cases, they are offering expats and digital nomads start-up grants to encourage more entrepreneurs into the area.
 Others are offering various financial incentives if you can bring a property back to life or simply just commit to living there for a few years.

 Whether you’re a seasoned expat or one of the many who are now embracing the post-pandemic remote working phenomenon as the new norm, there are a few locations that could be the ideal next step for you and your family.
 But having the option of living anywhere in the world can be daunting.
-That’s why we’ve selected some of the best locations that will pay you to move there in 2022 to help you decide where to find your next big challenge.
+That’s why we’ve selected some of the best countries that will pay you to move there in 2023 to help you decide where to find your next big challenge.

 The term ‘zoom towns’ has been coined over recent years, it refers to communities where house prices have suddenly sky-rocketed due to an influx of remote workers descending upon the area.
 The ‘zoom’ part of zoom towns, is of course referring to the popular video conferencing software that’s taken off over the last few years.
 It’s no surprise then that since the COVID-19 pandemic there has been a significant increase in this sort of migration, given how many employers are now making remote work the new normal and reconsidering their employee benefits.
 You can consider even if you’re retiring abroad.